 Tip 11 – Try the paper towel method:

-Once your icing is set (and you’ve let it dry if you used the hot water technique) you can try the Viva paper towel method.
+Once the icing is set (and you’ve let it dry if you used the hot water technique) you can try the Viva paper towel method.

 You’ll want to use a paper towel that doesn’t have a pattern on it and that’s why most people like Viva paper towels for this technique.
-Just make sure your icing has crusted over a bit before you use this method.
+Just make sure the icing has crusted over (dried a bit) before you use this method.

-Lay your paper towel on the top of the cake and then use a fondant smoother, your buttercream smoother or your hand and just barely smooth over the paper towel.
+Lay the paper towel on the top of the cake and then use a fondant smoother, a buttercream smoother, or your hand and just lightly smooth over the paper towel.
+This will give the cake a more smooth surface.

-Tip 12 – Keep your buttercream container covered:
+Tip 12 – Keep the buttercream container covered:

-Don’t leave your container of icing uncovered.
-I know this probably goes without saying, but if you leave it open to air before you spread it on your cake (especially if it’s made with shortening), it’s going to crust, and then when you go to stir it or ice your cake, it won’t be smooth…it just gets grainy.
+Don’t leave the container of icing uncovered.
+I know this probably goes without saying, but if you leave it open to air before you spread it on the cake (especially if it’s made with shortening), it’s going to crust, and then when you go to stir it or ice the cake, it won’t be smooth…it just gets grainy.

 Tip 13 – Use a turntable:

 This is the most important tool I use.
-I could not live without my turntable.
+I could not decorate without a turntable.
 I actually have two.

-The very first cake I made in which I tried to get the buttercream smooth, I got so aggravated that I just stabbed the buttercream spatula right into the top of the cake.
-I know, I know, not cool.
-But I know how frustrating it is, but it gets better!
+The very first cake I made in which I tried to get the buttercream smooth, I got so aggravated that I just completely gave up and threw the icing spatula down.

 Now, what if your cakes don’t come out perfect?
 Don’t you worry about it, because do you know what?
 NO cake is ever going to be absolutely perfect and that cake is gonna taste delicious either way! 🙂